DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-05-03-giving-lead-schools-the-ability-to-manage-permissions-for-their-accredited-bodies.md

 #### Add a description of the accredited body

 The accredited body’s description is optional.
-If the user doesn’t add a description, we show ‘Not entered’.
+If the user does not add a description, we show ‘Not entered’.

 #### Select permissions for an accredited body